nagisa/kazlauskas.me/entries/1-aranging-ducks.md

 ---
 title: Aranging ducks
 published: 2013-01-19
+updated: 2013-02-09
 tags: python
 ---
-Python is as indicated by [official python tutorial][python_tutorial], the first document most Python newbies encounter, is a dynamically typed language.
-While developing I learned to not worry about small details and let so called duck typing to do it's thing.
+Python is, as indicated by [official python tutorial][python_tutorial], the first document most Python newbies encounter, a dynamically typed language.
+While developing I learned to not worry about small details and let duck typing to do it's thing.

 [python_tutorial]: http://docs.python.org/3/tutorial/index.html

 # The problem

-With recent releases, most notably Python 3, dynamism was broken in several places – most noticeably `str` and `bytes` does not follow this convention any more.
-It is, however, understandable as this was done to fix a severe shortcomings of second version of Python's way of string handling.
+With recent releases, most notably Python 3, dynamism was broken in several places. `str` and `bytes`, for example, does not follow this convention any more.
+It is, however, understandable as this was done to fix severe shortcomings of second version of Python's way of string handling.
 It is not just strings though.
-For this post lets talk about another standard library function – `range`.
+For this post lets look at another standard library function `range`.

 Understanding the purpose of `range` is a simple matter.
 You give it point at which you want your arithmetic progression terminate and